Transformative Therapy Techniques in Cognitive Hypnotic Psychotherapy

 Behavioural Therapy

 Behavioural Therapy aims to modify harmful behaviours through conditioning techniques.
-In CHP, behavioural strategies are employed to reinforce positive behaviors and reduce negative ones, promoting healthier behaviour patterns.
+In CHP, behavioural strategies are employed to reinforce positive behaviours and reduce negative ones, promoting healthier behaviour patterns.

 Techniques include: